SwedbankPay/developer.swedbankpay.com/checkout/payment-menu.md

 {:.text-center}
 ![Payment Menu with swedish guest payer and card payment opened][swedish-guest-payment-menu-image]{:width="475" height="965"}

-When the consumer completes the payment, the Payment Menu script will be signaled and a full redirect to the `completeUrl` sent in with the Payment Order will be performed.
+When the the payment is completed, the Payment Menu script will be signaled and a full redirect to the `completeUrl` sent in with the Payment Order will be performed.
 When the `completeUrl` on your server is hit, you can inspect the status on the stored `paymentorder.id` on the server, and then perform `capture`.
 If the payment is a `Sale` or one-phase purchase, it will be automatically captured.
 A third scenario is if the goods are sent physically to the payer; then you should await capture until after the goods have been sent.

 You may open and close the payment menu using `.open()` and `.close()` functions.
 You can also invoke `.refresh()` to